music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/03-cmnOrnamentsTrills.md

    <img src="../../../../guidelines/v3/Images/modules/cmnOrnaments/ex_tr.png" class="img-responsive"></img>
    <figcaption class="figure-caption">Figure 27.
 Example of simple trills.</figcaption>
 </figure>
-{% include plainExample.html example="./v3/examples/cmnOrnaments/cmnOrnaments-sample184.xml" valid="true" %}
+{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample184.xml" valid="true" version=page.version %}

 It has been specified earlier that it is a semantic error not to encode a starting